kstep/graphicsmagick/www/OpenMP.rst

 more memory bandwidth as well.

-For severely CPU-bound algorithms, it is not uncommon to see a linear speed-up due to the number of cores.
+For severely CPU-bound algorithms, it is not uncommon to see a linear speed-up (within the constraints of `Amdahl's law`_) due to the number of cores.
 For example, a two core system executes the algorithm twice as fast, and a four core system executes the algorithm four times as fast.
 Memory-bound algorithms scale based on the memory bandwith available to the cores.
 For example, memory-bound algorithms scale up to almost 1.5X on my four core Opteron system due to its NUMA architecture.
 Some systems/CPUs are able to immediately context switch to another thread if the core would be blocked waiting for memory, allowing multiple memory accesses to be pending at once, and thereby improving throughput.
 For example, typical speedup of 20-32X (average 24X) has been observed on the Sun SPARC T2 CPU, which provides 8 cores, with 8 virtual CPUs per core (64 threads).

 An approach used in GraphicsMagick is to recognize the various access patterns in the existing code, and re-write the algorithms (sometimes